cjin2019/scavenger-html/README.md

 - Users can create, play, and browse for scavenger hunts.
 The end goal is to have users compete in scavenger hunt games.

 ## My Process
-- I wanted to focus on the general idea of hunt as the main feature.
-Each hunt is comprised of "hunt items".
-For my current implementation, I decided to keep hunt items as a question (text display), and answer (text input).
+- I wanted to focus on the general idea of hunt with multiple "hunt items".
+My features create and play are somewhat interconnected, but I focused more on trying to get create to work and getting a general flow for play.
+For my current implementation, I decided to keep a hunt item as a question (text display), and answer (text input).
 Later on, I will expand this idea of hunt items as described in some of my description for the hunts I have already created.

 ## Current Feature Progress
 - Create: Users can create their own scavenger hunt by hitting the create button.
 In the create page, users can add the title and description of the hunt.
-They can add a hunt item into the hunt by inputting a question and answer and hitting the submit button.
+They can add a hunt item into the hunt by inputting huntitem and hitting the submit button.
 The hunt items will be saved if the user submitted the items but not the hunt.
+Once submitted, their hunt is displayed in the userhome and browse page.
 - Play: Users can play a game following this flow: hit play button in userhome/browse -> newgame -> startgame (shows players) => playgame (actually plays the game) -> userhome
 - Browse: If users don't want to create their own scavenger hunt, they can choose a hunt to play and go through the same process outlined in play.

 ## Next Steps
 - Create:
+  - Add more flexibility to "hunt item": (some ideas: let answer part be an html page with a box for the missing tag, add multiple parts besides question and answer (eg. ))
+  - Add a delete functionality
+- Play:
+  - Add game features:
+    - telling the user their current score
+    - maintain the answer state to be unchanged once a user gets it correct and add a little animation everytime they get it right
+    - change the game flow to increate playgame => scoreboard/replay => (1) newgame or (2) userhome
+    - goes in hand with create but using different hunt item styling
+    - timer
+- Browse:
+  - (not really necessary): but maybe filtering based on search
-  - Hello
+- Join:
+  - Allow multiplayer games and letting them join an existing game
+- Style: following figma design

+# Skeleton info

 ## What you need to change